 Employers have a legal responsibility to keep records of employees’ hours worked under the Organisation of Working Time Act 1997.
 Employers must ensure that their employees receive proper breaks within the day, as well as their daily and weekly rest.
 Employees also must receive their statutory entitlement to annual leave and public holiday entitlements.
 Employers should consider if their usual method of monitoring working hours is suitable for remote working.
 In this context, a time management system to record time and attendance is advisable.
-The WRC has published an explanatory booklet for employers and employees detailing their responsibilities under the Organisation of Working Time Act.
+The WRC has published an explanatory booklet for employers and employees (PDF) detailing their responsibilities under the Organisation of Working Time Act.

 Equipment provision, home expenses and tax reliefs

 Currently there is no legislation governing costs associated with remote working.
 The WRC has indicated that, in remote working arrangements, costs are generally agreed by the parties and provided for as part of the Terms and Conditions of Employment or a contract of employment.